arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 }
 ```

 This sketch uses `WiFi.h`, `NTPClient.h`, and `mbed_mktime.h` libraries and methods to connect to a specific Wi-Fi® network using the provided credentials (network name and password).
-Once the internet connection has been established, the sketch synchronizes with a NTP server, using the `NTPClient.h` library, to obtain the current Coordinated Universal Time (UTC).
+Once the internet connection has been established, the sketch synchronizes with an NTP server, using the `NTPClient.h` library, to obtain the current Coordinated Universal Time (UTC).
 This time is then converted to local time and used to set the device's internal RTC, thanks to the functionalities provided by `mbed_mktime.h` methods.

 Once the RTC has been synchronized in the setup, the sketch enters an infinite loop.
 In this loop, every five seconds, it retrieves the current time from the RTC and prints it to the IDE's Serial Monitor in a more readable format, using the tm structure provided by `mbed_mktime.h`.
 This ensures that even if the internet connection is interrupted or the system restarts, accurate time tracking is maintained as long as the RTC's power supply is not interrupted.
 You should see the following output in the Arduino IDE's Serial Monitor: